Bryan Adams: 2020s

-On 13 November 2020, Adams was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
+On November 13, 2020, Adams was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
 The single debuted at number seven on the Official UK Singles Chart and number one on both the Official UK Singles Sales Chart and the Official UK Singles Download Chart.
-On 7 December 2020, Adams announced a series of UK concerts following the long hiatus of the "Shine a Light Tour" caused by the COVID-19 pandemic and the cancellation of a sold out 17-date tour with Bon Jovi in US arenas.
+On December 7, 2020, Adams announced a series of UK concerts following the long hiatus of the "Shine a Light Tour" caused by the COVID-19 pandemic and the cancellation of a sold out 17-date tour with Bon Jovi in US arenas.

 In July 2021, Adams signed a deal with Bertelsmann Music Group (BMG) to release his next album.

-On 11 October 2021, Adams released the title track of his 15th studio album, So Happy It Hurts.
+On October 11, 2021, Adams released the title track of his 15th studio album, So Happy It Hurts.
 The album was released in March 2022.
 Adams also announced dates for a worldwide tour starting in February 2022.
 The single So Happy It Hurts from this album was nominated in the Best Rock Performance category of the 2023 Grammy Awards.

-On 17 December 2021, Adams announced the cancellation of all remaining tours and concerts for the year, including his New Year's Eve show in Vancouver, due to both concerns and restrictions due to the SARS-CoV-2 Omicron variant.
+Shows in late 2021 were cancelled due to the COVID-19 pandemic.

-On 15 February 2022, through his official instagram profile, he announced the publication on his official YouTube channel of new versions of the 16 songs of Pretty Woman: The Musical sung by Adams himself, the songs were co-written by Adams and Jim Vallance, after the release of the album recorded by the cast of the musical in the October 2018.

-On 1 April 2022, Adams released Classic, an album of reworked and reimagined hits.
-This was followed on 29 July 2022, with Classic Pt II.
+In 2022, via YouTube, Adams released new versions of the 16 songs of Pretty Woman: The Musical sung by Adams himself.
+The songs were co-written by Adams and Jim Vallance for the musical in October 2018.
+On April 1, 2022, Adams released Classic, an album of reworked and reimagined hits.
+This was followed on July 29, 2022, with Classic Pt II.